ArshdeepSingh98/HousePricePrediction/README.md

 - `data/`: Dataset is present in this folder, which has 3 subfolders namely

   - `data/raw`: It contains raw intial train and test csv files
-  - `data/processed`: It contains cleaned final csv to be used for training and building models
+  - `data/processed`: It contains cleaned final train and test (both scaled and unscaled) csv to be used for training and building models
   - `data/interim`: It contains intermediate csv files between pipeline steps

 - `notebooks/`: All Jupyter notebooks that are used in this project are present in this